solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-cryptography.md

 ### Installation

-Make a new directory, install TypeScript, Solana web3.js and esrun:
+Create a new directory and install TypeScript, Solana web3.js, esrun, and Solana Developers Helpers:

 ```bash
 mkdir generate-keypair